sdss/mangadap/docs/execution.rst

     The ``rundap`` script constructs the
     :class:`~mangadap.survey.drpcomplete.DRPComplete` object and writes its
-    associated fits file (see :ref:`metadatamodel-drpcomplete`).
+    associated fits file; see :ref:`metadatamodel-drpcomplete`.
 The data compiled into this database is pulled from the DRPall file, but some corrections may be applied to the NSA redshift or photometry; see, e.g., :ref:`metadatamodel-redshift-fix`.